When moving into photography, one of the first questions many creatives ask is about automatic or manual modes.

 There are some instances where using the automatic mode can make shooting easier.
 You don’t always want to bother with very specific settings on your camera.

 For example, shooting small events or taking some quick photos of family and friends.
-Graduation parties are also a good time to use automatic mode if you’re not fast at changing settings in camera.
+Graduation parties are also a good time to use automatic mode if you’re not fast at changing settings in the camera.

 Sometimes we just get lazy and want to shoot for fun.
 No need to put your camera in manual mode.